-- a) a chief executive officer ("CEO") of the Company; - b) a chief financial officer ("CFO") of the Company: - c) the most highly compensated executive officer of the Company, including any of its subsidiaries, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was more than \$150,000, as determined in accordance with subsection 1.3(5) of Form 51-102F6V, for that financial year; and - d) each individual who would be an NEO under paragraph c) above but for the fact that the individual was neither an executive officer of the Company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year.
+- a) a chief executive officer ("CEO") of the Company; - b) a chief financial officer ("CFO") of the Company; - c) the most highly compensated executive officer of the Company, including any of its subsidiaries, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was more than \$150,000, as determined in accordance with subsection 1.3(5) of Form 51-102F6V, for that financial year; and - d) each individual who would be an NEO under paragraph c) above but for the fact that the individual was neither an executive officer of the Company or its subsidiaries, nor acting in a similar capacity, at the end of that financial year.

-During the year ended December 31, 2023, the Company had four NEOs: Richard D. Williams, President & CEO, Matthew Hird, CFO, and Owen D. Mihalop, Chief Operating Officer ("COO").
-Effective March 31, 2024, Richard Williams ceased to be President and CEO and a director of the Company and Kenneth Armstrong was appointed as the Company's interim CEO with effect from April 1, 2024.
-For more information, please see the Company's news release dated March 15, 2024.
+During the year ended December 31, 2024, the Company had six NEOs: Richard D. Williams, former President & CEO, Kenneth A. Armstrong, interim President & CEO, Lodewyk Daniel Turvey, current President & CEO, Matthew Hird, CFO, Fawzi Hanano, Chief Development Officer ("CDO"), and Owen D. Mihalop, Chief Operating Officer ("COO").
+Effective March 31, 2024, Richard Williams ceased to be President and CEO and a director of the Company and Kenneth Armstrong was appointed as the Company's interim CEO with effect from April 1, 2024 until October 9, 2024.
+Lodewyk Daniel Turvey was appointed the President and CEO of the Company effective as of October 9, 2024.
+Effective April 25, 2025, Owen D. Mihalop ceased to be COO of the Company.